 Art is a kind of naming.
 The artist understands the world by selecting and editing out that data that each of us experience as embodied beings and by simultaneously presenting that data within a certain attitudinal framework (e.g., value it like this!) the artist hands that vision over to others so that they may similarly experience what the artist experienced.
 The process then begins anew as it is an experience of the viewer.
 The viewer comes to that artist’s editing of the world and that experience in turn becomes an instance of (the viewer’s) editing and parsing, selecting and caring.

 Gist explains perception because it is not object recognition.
 Gist also serves to explain perception because it is an instance of a dynamic model.
 An analysis of perception must begin not with how objects become predicable for us as observers but with the broadly conceived sensed experience of the perceiver.
 This would include both conscious and nonconscious perception, and most importantly, it would include the gist experience.
 The emotional “mood” of the experience is the starting point.
-Objects are not entirely there be discovered in perception.
+Objects are not entirely there in toto to be “discovered” in perception.
 And the view that sees perception and cognition as mutually exclusive is wrong.
 We do, in part, construct objects.
 And gist experience is instrumental in this.

 The aesthetic experience shows how this is so.
 An aesthetic experience, like all experience, begins with gist.
 I take in the initial gist experience and then use that in my further and innumerable glances/views/eye saccades.
 I add them together, throwing some out, keeping others and doing the kind of bizarre summation that we do.
 And with that aesthetic experience, I construct the linguistic object—the description of that experience—that I then can add to others’ descriptions of their experience.
 And the sum of those experiences gets then to be labeled and to be an object of experience that is referred to.